-- (a) General Requirements.
+(a) General Requirements.

 Ex parte applications are disfavored.
 Counsel are reminded that ex parte applications are solely for extraordinary relief.
 Applications that do not meet the requirements set forth in Local Civil Rule 7-19 will not be considered.
 Sanctions may be imposed for misuse of ex parte applications.
 See Mission Power Eng'g Co. v.
 Cont'l Cas.
 Co., 883 F. Supp.
 488 (C.D.
 Cal.
 1995).
 Ex parte applications that fail to conform to Local Civil Rules 7-19 and 7-19.1, including a statement of opposing counsel's position, will not be considered except upon a specific showing of good cause.
-The moving party shall serve the opposing party electronically, if possible.
+The moving party must support the application with facts showing that its "cause will be irreparably prejudiced if the underlying motion is heard according to regular noticed motion procedures" and "that the moving party is without fault in creating the crisis that requires ex parte relief, or that the crisis occurred as a result of excusable neglect."
+Id. at 492.
+Merely reciting these requirements is not sufficient.
+If possible, the moving party shall serve the opposing party electronically.
 A party is considered served once the ex parte application has been e-filed.
-All parties registered for electronic service are sent a notification of ECF filing each time a document is e-filed with a link to the document for one free view.
+All parties registered for electronic service are notified of an ECF filing each time a document is efiled with a link to the document for one free view.
 Defendants exempt from electronic service must be served the ex parte application by facsimile or personal service.
 See Local Criminal Rules 49-1.2, 49-1.3.2(b); Local Civil Rule 5-3.
-The Court considers ex parte applications on the papers and usually does not set these matters for hearing. - (b) Service.
+The Court considers ex parte applications on the papers and will set the matter for hearing if necessary.
+Counsel should not set ex parte applications for hearing.
 Following service of the ex parte application by electronic, facsimile, or personal service, the moving party shall notify the opposing party that any opposition must be filed no later than twenty-four (24) hours following service.
 Counsel will be notified by ECF of the Court's ruling.
+If a party does not intend to oppose an ex parte application, counsel must promptly inform the CRD.

+(b) Supervision-Related Relief.

-If a party does not intend to oppose an ex parte application, counsel must promptly inform the CRD. - (c) Supervision-Related Relief.
-When requesting supervision-related relief (e.g., a travel or transfer request), the applicant must obtain from Probation & Pretrial Services its position and any proposed conditions and set forth this information in the application.
+When requesting supervision-related relief (e.g., a travel or transfer request), the applicant must obtain the position of the U.S. Probation & Pretrial Services and any proposed conditions and set forth this information in the application.
 Ex parte applications to allow defendants to travel should be made well in advance of the proposed date of travel.
 Applications by defendants with appointed counsel must indicate who will pay for the travel and related expenses.
 If these expenses are not to be paid by the defendant's employer, the court may require declarations under penalty of perjury from the person paying the expenses.